Implant Post Operative Instructions

 No drinking through straws.
 The use of a straw creates negative pressure in your mouth and will end to loosen the sutures.

-Diet: Following surgery it is best to restrict your diet to fluids and soft foods for the first day.
+Diet: Following surgery, it is best to restrict your diet to fluids and soft foods for the first day.
 Normal diet may then be resumed the following day, but you will want to avoid chewing on the implant site until the tissue is completely healed.
-Soft foods such as Jell-O, pudding, mashed potatoes, scrambled eggs and soups are suggested.
-If you have difficulty chewing, try blended foods or diet supplements such as Carnation Instant breakfast and Ensure.
+Soft foods such as Jell-O, pudding, mashed potatoes, scrambled eggs, and soups are suggested.
+If you have difficulty chewing, try blended foods or dietary supplements such as Carnation Instant Breakfast and Ensure.